Sunscreen-tech/Sunscreen/sunscreen/crates-io.md

 # Intro

 Sunscreen is an ecosystem for building privacy-preserving applications using fully homomorphic encryption.
-While in private beta, documentation can be found [here](https://sunscreen-docs-preview-test-1.s3.us-west-2.amazonaws.com/intro/intro.html).

 This project is licensed under the terms of the GNU AGPLv3 license.
 If you require a different license for your application, please reach out to us.

 *WARNING!* This library is meant for experiments only.
-It has not been audited and is *not* intended for use in production.
+It has not been externally audited and is *not* intended for use in production.

 # Example
+Below, we look at how to multiply two encrypted integers together.

 ```rust
 use sunscreen::{
     fhe_program,